best-practice-and-impact/CARS-3/README.md

 remotes::install_github("best-practice-and-impact/CARS2")
 ```

-Alternatively, you can manually download the source code from the (GitHub repository)[https://github.com/best-practice-and-impact/CARS2].
+Alternatively, you can manually download the source code from the [GitHub repository](https://github.com/best-practice-and-impact/CARS2).

 To install the 2021 analysis package, run the following code with the root directory as the working directory: